muxi-ai/faissx/README.md

 ## Current Status and Next Steps

-FAISSx v0.0.3 has completed all high and medium priority features from the initial roadmap.
+FAISSx **v0.0.3** has completed all high and medium priority features from the initial roadmap.
 Recent optimizations have significantly improved the client-side implementation with robust fallback strategies.

+**NEW in v0.0.3: Authentication System Complete** ✅
+- Multi-tenant authentication fully implemented and production-ready
+- Supports both CLI auth-keys and JSON auth-file authentication methods
+- Comprehensive test coverage with tenant isolation verification
+- Bug fixed in server authentication enforcement

 Current focus areas: